wswebcreation/wdio-parallel-runner-service/README.md

 ## Why this module
 By default WebdriverIO, together with Mocha, Jasmine or Cucumber, can only run tests in parallel based on a test-file, not based on a single test within a test-file.
-When you are running your tests in for example a cloud service like Sauce Labs, you can get a lot of webdriver commands making it harder to debug.
-In the below image you see 63 webdriver commands (which is not a lot, but we've seen much more).
+When you are running your tests in for example a cloud service like Sauce Labs, you can get a lot of WebDriver commands making it harder to debug.
+In the below image you see 63 WebDriver commands (which is not a lot, but we've seen much more).
 When the test fails it is hard to determine which command or which test made the build fail.